akamai/cli-property-manager/README.md

 * Verify you have a Unix-like shell environment, like those available with Mac OS X, Linux, and similar operating systems.

-* Set up your OPEN API by [authorizing your client](https://developer.akamai.com/introduction/Prov_Creds.html) and [configuring your credentials](https://developer.akamai.com/introduction/Conf_Client.html) for the [Property Manager API (PAPI)](https://developer.akamai.com/api/luna/papi/overview.html).
+* Set up your credential files as described in the Get Started guide on developer.akamai.com.

+* Give grants for the Property Manager API.
+The section in your configuration file should be called 'papi' unless you would like to pass the section name in every command using the --section option.

 * Install the [Akamai CLI tool](https://github.com/akamai/cli).